 Joshua Newcomer is a principal in the Houston office of McKool Smith.
-His practice focuses on general and commercial litigation, with an emphasis on energy litigation and arbitration.
+His practice focuses on complex commercial litigation, with an emphasis on financial, fiduciary, and energy disputes.

 Prior to joining McKool Smith, Joshua was an associate at an international law firm.
 He also previously served as a law clerk to the Honorable Carolyn Dineen King of the United States Court of Appeals for the Fifth Circuit and to the Honorable William H. Yohn Jr. of the United States District Court for the Eastern District of Pennsylvania.
 Before attending law school, Joshua was an associate consultant for L.E.K.
-Consulting in Boston and Singapore, where he focused on the aviation and pharmaceutical industries.
+Consulting in Boston and Singapore, where he focused on business strategy and shareholder valuation.